Efficient training for retail employees maximizes retail software ROI

 A favored training method for larger organizations is a train-the-trainer approach.

 This is where the host organization designates a POS wizard who gets unlimited contact with the POS company’s training staff for a golden period (usually a few months).
 This allows that wizard to gather a deep expertise in the system that they can convey to all the necessary parties.

 Trainers can onboard new staff, be the first line of troubleshooting, and create a sense of ownership over your retail ERP system.
-This leads to more efficient use of your new system, and establishes an institutional memory so that you’re not reliant on staff that may turn over quickly to train their replacements, or remember how to do a process that is only used every six or eight months.
+This leads to the more efficient use of your new system and establishes an institutional memory so that you’re not reliant on staff that may turn over quickly to train their replacements, or remembers how to do a process that is only used every six or eight months.